APL Rule Book 2026 | Australian Powerlifting League

 • The t-shirt must be made of 100% cotton or a cotton/polyester blend and cannot contain any rubberised or similar stretch material.
 The shirt cannot have any printing or material that aids in gripping to the barbell or bench.

 • The t-shirt may bear the logos or emblems of the lifter's nation, national association, sponsor, or club.
-Language, images or otherwise deemed offensive is not allowed.
+Language, images or otherwise deemed offensive or liable to bring the sport or APL and its affiliates into disrepute is not allowed.
+No part of the t-shirt can bear the logo, emblem, name or image of any powerlifting organisation/federation except for the APL and its affiliated countries.

 Item 3.5 Underwear